FHantke/brave-browser-wiki/Uplifting-a-pull-request.md

+## What are uplifts?
+- All of our pull requests typically go against master ("nightly")
+- If approved, the owner can submit the same pull request against the other branches ("dev", "beta", "release") as needed
+- The [uplift approvers](https://github.com/brave/brave-browser/wiki/Triage-Guidelines#uplift-approvers) will take a look at those pull requests and approve/deny

+## Using automation to create those pull requests
+TODO:

 ## Example command line usage(s):
 NOTE: you can either pass the token in as an environment variable OR put it in your `~/.npmrc`.
 Either way would work.
 The NAME of the variable needs to be: `BRAVE_GITHUB_TOKEN`